 “The close proximity of a spinning facility will make a huge difference in our commercial phase,” gauged CEO Janne Poranen.
 “We can make fast trials, not lose lead time and test smaller batches than before.”

-The technology required for the facility will be supplied by the end of next year by Switzerland’s Rieter.
+The technology required for the facility will be supplied by the end of 2022 by Switzerland’s Rieter.

 Spinnova has developed a technology for mechanically producing textile fibres from wood pulp and other waste, such as leather and agricultural side streams, with no harmful chemicals, minimal water and low carbon-dioxide emissions.